College of Engineering & Science | Office

 Students who have completed course work at Mercy College of Detroit, University of Detroit or University of Detroit Mercy and who have not enrolled at the University for two years or more should apply for readmission by completing a Readmission Application.
 This form can be obtained from the Registrar’s Office or from any of the college offices.
 Students who have completed college work at other institutions prior to applying for readmission to the University will be expected to submit transcripts from each college attended.
 Readmission is subject to approval of the Dean of the College.

 During the advising period set aside by the University, students meet with their advisors to plan a program of courses for the following term.
-They then register using TitanConnect after being authorized by their advisor.
+They then register online using TitanConnect after being authorized by their advisor.
 Students should make an attempt to register as early as possible for any upcoming term.
 Early registration helps the student avoid closed sections and course conflicts.
 Students should prepare for the meeting with the advisor by assuring that prerequisites for the courses they wish to take have been completed and that all courses are taken in the sequence established by the department.
-In each student’s academic file there is a summary sheet which provides an overview of his/her record.
-Academic records are now available online.
-This is the principal document used by the advisor in the advising process.
-Each student has the responsibility to review this form and check it for accuracy at each meeting with the advisor.
+Students should run their Degree Evaluation in TitanConnect which provides an overview of his/her record, requirements completed and those still needed.
+This is the principal tool used by the advisor in the advising process.
+Each student has the responsibility to review their Degree Evaluation and check it for accuracy at each meeting with the advisor.
 Careful attention to the early registration process can eliminate much of the Change in Registration activity.

 Once a student has registered for a term, he/she is responsible for the payment or the arrangement for payment of tuition and fees before the beginning of the term.